HninPwint/campaign_monitor_api_integration_etl_airflow/README.md

 ### Project Overview
-This project aims to orchestrate schedued ETL process of Data extraction from the marketing thrid party's API ( Campaign Monitor), loaded in to the on-premise dataware house with Airflow.
+This project aims to orchestrate schedued ETL process of Data extraction from the marketing thrid party's API ( Campaign Monitor), loaded in to the on-premise PostgreSQL data warehouse with Airflow.

 ### Project Set Up